 History and Systems of Psychology (3 hours).
-Each student must successfully complete a 3 credit hour course in the history and systems of psychology either at the undergraduate or graduate level.
-If at the undergraduate level, the course must have been taken at a regionally accredited institute of higher education and students are responsible for submitting a copy of the syllabus and corresponding transcript for review by the Director of Clinical Training.
+Each student must successfully complete a 3 credit hour, graduate-level course in the history and systems of psychology.
 Successful completion is defined as a letter grade of B or better.
-If not previously met, this requirement may be met through completion of:
+This requirement is met through completion of: